Sansi/StarRiver-Web-User-Manual/en/part2/config.md

 </div>

-A dependence chart freatures the followings:
+A dependence chart features the followings:

-1. Each denpendence chart is dedicated for only one light sensor.
+1. Each dependence chart is dedicated for only one light sensor.
 2. Each point of the curve on the chart indicates a target brightness value upon certain light sensor input.
 3. (0, 0) and (100, 100) are two fixed points of the dependence curve.
 4. With more points added to the dependence curve, the more the target brightness will approach to ideal  effect.